Cosmology with voids from the Nancy Grace Roman Space Telescope: The void size function

 As in the standard excursion-set model, a void with a Lagrangian radius $R$ is considered formed at the Lagrangian position $q$ if $R$ is the maximum smoothing scale at which the filtered Lagrangian density contrast field crosses the Lagrangian void formation threshold $\delta_{\rm v}^{\rm L}$, without having crossed the threshold for collapse on any larger scale.
 The main improvements with respect to the~\citet{SVdW_2004} multiplicity function can be summarized as follows: i) in the standard excursion-set framework, the position $q$ is random, while in the model considered here, this is a minimum in the density contrast field filtered at the scale $R$; ii) together with the cloud-in-cloud (or void-in-void) exclusion typical of the excursion-set, this model accounts for the peak-in-peak exclusion; iii) this model properly accounts for the smoothing of the density contrast field, which is reflected both in accounting for correlations of the density contrast field smoothed at different lengths, and considering the exact relation between the smoothing length and the Lagrangian void size.
 It should be noted that this last point solves the normalization problems of the \citet{SVdW_2004} multiplicity function in Eulerian space~\citep{jennings_2013}.
 As a final remark, the Roman HLSS survey will provide a dense redshift galaxy catalog, which is reflected in the possibility of exploring voids down to small scales.
 Therefore, even if the \citet{SVdW_2004} model has already been used successfully to analyze BOSS data~\citep{contarini_2023,contarini_2024}, its accuracy is not sufficient for the Nancy Grace Roman Space Telescope and dense stage IV galaxy surveys: modeling the VSF over a wide range of scales requires a robust theoretical model at all scales.
 In fact, the \citet{SVdW_2004} and \citet{jennings_2013} models cannot reproduce the VSF measured in the 2000 square degrees galaxy lightcone~\citep{zhai_2021} adopted here, while the \citet{verza_2024} model does.

 The main quantity in modeling the size distribution of halos and voids is the formation threshold.
 Halos are collapsed objects, so the Lagrangian threshold for halo formation is the Lagrangian density contrast corresponding to a full collapse in Eulerian space~\citep{bond_1991,sheth_mo_tormen_2001,lee_2010,pace_2010}.
 However, voids do not undergo an analogous formation event and continue to expand forever (in the single-stream regime).
 Since voids do not undergo shell-crossing on the scales relevant to Roman \citep[see e.g.,][]{biswas_2010,pisani_2015}, this ensures that in principle evolved voids can always be mapped in Lagrangian space and {\it vice versa}, considering a simple analytical map for the threshold, radius, and position~\citep{verza_2024}.
-It follows that the Lagrangian void formation threshold can be any negative value that can be chosen according to the given survey's features~\citep{pisani_2015,verza_2019,vsf_euclid,verza_2024}, as long as the theoretical model is coherently computed.
+It follows that the observed void formation threshold (in Eulerian space) can be any negative value, chosen according to the features of the given survey, to which corresponds a unique Lagrangian counterpart value.~\citep{pisani_2015,verza_2019,vsf_euclid,verza_2024}, as long as the theoretical model is coherently computed.

 In particular, we adopt the multiplicity function of Eq.~(15) in~\cite{verza_2024}:

 where